nl-design-system/example/README.md

 Things we usually do:

 - [ ] Generate [fine grained personal access token in GitHub](https://github.com/settings/tokens?type=beta), with rights to push npm version commits.
 Use a name that will be clear when the token expires, for example: `nl-design-system/example GH_TOKEN`.
 Choose "All repositories".
+For "Resource owner" choose the user or organisation of the repository.
+For "Repository access" choose "Only select repositories", and select only your repository.
 Expand "Account permissions", then for "Contents" select "Read and write".
 - [ ] Configure `GH_TOKEN` in Repository tokens, for use in the `publish-npm` GitHub Action.
 You might notice the `GITHUB_TOKEN` already exists, but the `GITHUB_` prefix is used by GitHub itself and the token has read-only rights.
-- [ ] Go to [npmjs.com](https://www.npmjs.com/) and create an "Access Token" for "Automation".
+- [ ] Go to [npmjs.com](https://www.npmjs.com/) and create an "Granular Access Token".
 Use a name that serves as hint where to reset the token when it expires, for example: `nl-design-system/example NPM_TOKEN`.
+For "Permissions", allow only "Only select packages and scopes" and choose the scope of your npm packages.
 Do not store the token anywhere, just copy it to GitHub once.
 You can always generate new tokens, and they will be protected by multi-factor authentication.
 - [ ] Configure `NPM_TOKEN` in Repository tokens, for use in the `publish-npm` GitHub Action.
 - [ ] Configure GitHub repository settings
   - [General settings](https://github.com/nl-design-system/example/settings)